mifi/lossless-cut/README.md

 ## Example lossless use cases

-- Cut out commercials from a recorded TV show
+- Cut out commercials from a recorded TV show (and re-format from TS to MP4)
 - Remove audio tracks from a file
 - Extract music track from a video and cut it to your needs
 - Add music to a video (or replace existing audio track)
 - Combine audio and video tracks from separate recordings
-- Include a subtitle into a video
+- Include an external subtitle into a video
-- Quickly change a H264 MKV video to MOV or MP4 for playback on iPhone
+- Quickly change a H264/H265 MKV video to MOV or MP4 for playback on iPhone
 - Import a list of cut times from other tool as a EDL (edit decision list, CSV) and run these cuts with LosslessCut
+- Export a list of cut times as a CSV EDL and process these in another tool
-- Quickly cut a file by MP4/MKV chapters
+- Quickly cut a file by its MP4/MKV chapters
+- Quickly cut a YouTube video by its chapters (or music times from a comment)
 - Change the language of a file's audio/subtitle tracks
 - Change author, title, GPS position, recording time of a video
-- Export a list of cut times as a CSV EDL and process these in another tool
-  - Without having to re-encode.
-You can also change the format from TS to MP4 at the same time.
 - Fix rotation of a video that has the wrong orientation flag set
   - Great for rotating phone videos that come out the wrong way without actually re-encoding the video.
 - Loop a video / audio clip X times quickly without re-encoding